B2B Marketing Consultant logo

 Direct distribution: the manufacturer (or important distributor) sells direct to their customer.

 Indirect distribution: alternatively, the organization sells first to intermediaries (distributors).
-They then sell to the end-users (buyers).
+Distributors then sell to the end-users (buyers).
+It is apparent that the originator of the product is less able to develop and maintain a relationship with the end-user when selling via distributors.

 Key Components of Direct Distribution